mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 ### Slang and jargon

 Write in plain English.
-If you need to use a technical term, briefly define it so everyone can understand.
+If you need to use a technical term that could potentially be unknown to your audience, briefly define it so everyone can understand.

 - Next, add a datasource in the admin UI.
 A datasource is the entity in strongDM that is a combination of a database and the credentials used for it.